Inspiring young people to understand and take action on social justice issues in their local area

 The 'Youth for Justice' project is a school based program, which aims to inspire young people to understand and take action on social justice in their local area.
-It has been running in the Breffni Region since 2001.
 It’s about providing students with the opportunity to help other people in their community in practical ways, ways that make a difference to the lives of the many people who experience isolation, loneliness or poverty in Ireland today.
-Transition year students from around the region focus on a wide range of issues including working with the elderly, with people with disabilities and children at a women's refuge.
-In recent year students have done a homeless sit-out and worked on issues including bullying, addiction, a youth forum, fundraising and many more.
+Youth for Justice can be incorporated into the Transition Year Programme as part of the school year.

-A Youth for Justice Exhibition is held annually, in May, when students gather to celebrate and show off their social justice projects.
-It is a wonderful opportunity for like minded students from around the region to share their views, hopes and concerns for their communities.
+Participating groups are invited to a regional Youth for Justice Exhibition, which is held annually towards the end of the school year.
+This is an opportunity for students to gather together to celebrate and present their social justice projects.
+It is a wonderful chance for like-minded students from around the region to share their views, hopes and concerns for their communities.

-If you are interested in finding out more about Youth for Justice, or becoming involved, please contact Sharon Tuohy, Youth Development Worker, on 071 9142420.
-Youth For Justice Brochure
+If you are interested in finding out more about Youth for Justice, or becoming involved, please contact a member of the Youth Development Team.